osisoft/PI-Adapter/V1/Configuration/system-components-configuration.md

     **Note:** The OmfEgress component is required for this initial release for adapters to run.
 You can add additional components, but only a single OmfEgress component is supported.

-    The following example adds a Modbus TCP adapter:
+    The following example adds an adapter:

       ```json
         {
-          "ComponentId": "Modbus1",
+          "ComponentId": "<AdapterName>1",
-          "ComponentType": "Modbus"
+          "ComponentType": "<AdapterName>"
         }
       ```

     **Note:** A unique ComponentId is necessary for each component in the system.
-This example uses the ComponentId Modbus1 since it is the first Modbus TCP adapter to be added.

 2. Save the file.
 For example, *AddComponent.json*.
 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run either a `POST` or `PUT` command to their appropriate endpoint.